 Second Technique: Selecting Parts and Removing Objects from an Image

 Second selection technique used when we need to select the portion of an image which we want like selecting model from its background, making the selection of an object and any particular area.
 In this techniques we use Pen Tool (P) and which is very useful in order to make selections.
 Let’s say we want to extract the model from its background.
 Activate the Pen Tool (P).
 Set it Mode to Path on the option bar.

-Now start making model selection by placing first anchor point on model.
-Now I just have starting point for my path.
-To create a path around the model I’ll have to go around the model adding an anchor point in each parts of model body where the path need to change direction.
-Once you’ve gone through entire model parts then simply click on the starting anchor point to close the path.
-We all are human and mistake do happen while making selection.
-With Pen Tool (P), you can easily go back to your previous anchor point without losing entire path.
+Now start making a model selection by placing first anchor point on the model.
+Now I just have a starting point for my path.
+To create a path around the model I’ll have to go around the model adding an anchor point in each part of the model body where the path needs to change direction.
+Once you’ve gone through entire model parts, then simply click on the starting anchor point to close the path.
+We all are human and mistake do happen while making the selection.
+With Pen Tool (P), you can easily go back to your previous anchor point without losing the entire path.
 To go back, simply press CTRL + Z .

 You cannot go back to previous point while making selection using Polygon Lasso Tool and this is the reason that you should use Pen Tool (P).
 That is why Pen Tool (P) is best.
 Now while our path is selected, right click on anywhere in the document and then choose make selection.

-Now click on add layer mask icon at bottom of layer panel to extract the model.
+Now click on the add layer mask icon at bottom of layer panel to extract the model.

 Always zoom in while making selection using Pen Tool (P).
 Initially, Pen Tool (P) looks complicate to understand and really very difficult to use if you are beginner.
 But once you know how to use it then it is the best selection tools available in Photoshop.